EXMatak/snakeGameMG/README.md

 ## CONTACT INFORMATION

 Feel free to contact me with your feedback, questions, or suggestions.
-We're here to help and appreciate your input!
+I'm here to help and appreciate your input!

 - **DISCORD**: `xmatak`
 - **EMAIL**: [exmatak@gmail.com](mailto:exmatak@gmail.com)